The Vim logo, licensed under the VIM LICENSE

 • :cq to quit the editor with error code 1 (very useful when scripting), unsaved changes are discarded

-Notice that some commands have both a short ad log-form.
-The short for is usually a mnemonic for the word that describes the action one wants to execute.
+Notice that some commands have both a short and long form.
+The short form is usually a mnemonic for the word that describes the action one wants to execute.

 I got accustomed to using :x but while opening and closing a lot of files, realized how easier it is to type ZZ.
 Otherwise, I tend to use :cq if want to dismiss changes.